 Banking regulation in the United States is described as a “dual” banking system that is comprised of separate federal and state systems of regulation and supervision.
 Under this dual system, U.S. depository institutions may be either state- or federally-chartered institutions.
 A state-chartered depository institution may or may not be a member of the Federal Reserve System.

 A state-chartered banking organization is subject to the primary supervision and regulation of the state banking authority of the state in which it is chartered, as well as either the Federal Deposit Insurance Corporation (“FDIC”), for non-member banks, or the Board of Governors of the Federal Reserve System (the “Federal Reserve”), for member banks.
-Federally-chartered banking entities are subject to the primary supervision and regulation by the Office of the Comptroller of the Currency (“OCC”).
-While state- and federally-chartered banking organizations are subject to many similar laws, regulations and supervisory expectations, there are differences in the requirements applicable to banking organizations with different charters and primary regulators.
+Federally-chartered banking entities are subject to the primary supervision of and regulation by the Office of the Comptroller of the Currency (“OCC”).
+While state- and federally-chartered banking organizations are subject to many similar laws, regulations, and supervisory expectations, there are differences in the requirements applicable to banking organizations with different charters and primary regulators.

-The Federal Reserve, OCC, and FDIC carry out their statutory mandates to ensure the safety and soundness of the banking sector by conducting examinations, issuing rulemakings and supervisory guidance; reviewing proposed expansionary activities and transactions; and enforcing applicable laws and regulations through formal and informal supervisory actions.
+The Federal Reserve, OCC, and FDIC carry out their statutory mandates to ensure the safety and soundness of the banking sector by conducting examinations, issuing rulemakings and supervisory guidance, reviewing proposed expansionary activities and transactions, and enforcing applicable laws and regulations through formal and informal supervisory actions.

 In 2010, the Dodd-Frank Act established the Consumer Financial Protection Bureau (“CFPB”) as an independent bureau within the Federal Reserve System responsible for regulating the offering and provision of consumer financial products and services under the federal consumer financial laws and protecting consumers from abusive financial services practices.
 The CFPB has supervisory authority over depository institutions with greater than $10 billion in assets and their affiliates, as well as certain types of nonbank financial service providers.